 Please also be sure to check your airline’s passenger guidelines to be sure you are prepared to board your flight.

 Please keep in mind that there may be different travel and COVID-related restrictions in other countries, so continue checking this website for more information.

 - Does UC Davis require me to get a COVID-19 vaccine before arriving?

-The proposed policy states that the UC will accept proof of a vaccination that has been approved either by the FDA or the World Health Organization (WHO).
+- The UC will accept proof of a vaccination that has received emergency approval either by the Food & Drug Administration (FDA) or the World Health Organization (WHO).
 This is consistent with the current CDC guidance.
 Students with proof of a WHO-approved vaccination would not be required to get an FDA-approved vaccine, although they may be required to get booster shots at a later date.
 Please note that the proof of vaccination is only valid if the student has completed the entire vaccine series.

 A list of vaccines with FDA emergency approval can be found here: https://www.fda.gov/emergency-preparedness-and-response/coronavirus-disease-2019-covid-19/covid-19-vaccines.